X-com/RealmShark/README.md

 1. Open the program in console prompt described above.
 2. Start the sniffer and check console for error messages.
 3. If you get an error stating "The pcap_t has not been activated" similar to this [image](https://user-images.githubusercontent.com/5974568/183231488-c79f0189-4513-4b06-85d7-17deb610a340.png) your network interface is faulty or you are missing a Loopback Adapter.
-Following the guides link [here](https://tencomputer.com/npcap-loopback-adapter-no-internet/) for repairing your network interface (recommending to do the steps in inverted order starting with step 5).
-If it still doesn't fix the problem follow this youtube guide to install a Loopback Adapter [here](https://www.youtube.com/watch?v=N3Ido5VEkNE).
+4. Follow this guide, link [here](https://tencomputer.com/npcap-loopback-adapter-no-internet/), for repairing your network interface (recommending to do the steps in inverted order starting with step 5).
+Do one step at a time and check if it fixes the problem before trying the next.
+5. If it still doesn't fix the problem follow a youtube guide to install a Loopback Adapter [here](https://www.youtube.com/watch?v=N3Ido5VEkNE).

 If any other problem shows up.
 Please report them in the issues tracker found [here](https://github.com/X-com/RealmShark/issues) to have it resolved.
 Make sure to include any console outputs, version of java installed (type "java -v" in console to get the version), windows version and other reproduction steps.